ajeypatil/SpringboardFirstCapstone/FirstCapstoneProjectIdeas.md

 c.
 What is co-relation between delay time and airport and day of week ?
 d.
 What is co-relation between diverted flights and airport and day of week
 e.
 Categorize the delay reason for flights at airport and numbers of delays per delay reason
 f.
 Based on number of delays per delay reason and number of delays per day of week, predict best airport for minimum flight delay and cancellations.

+9. Air Quality Analysis

+The dataset contains 9358 instances of hourly averaged responses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multisensor Device.
+The device was located on the field in a significantly polluted area, at road level

+Problem : Find days of week and month of year when Air Pollution is highest